LeadMN Leadership Scholarship

 Scholarship Qualifications

-• You must be a current student at one of the 33 Minnesota State colleges or universities (students attending private colleges or the University of Minnesota system are ineligible)
+- You must be a current student at one of the 33 Minnesota State Colleges or Universities

 Scholarship Requirements